Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Februari 2026 13.54.00 UTC
+- WIB: Sabtu, 28 Februari 2026 14.35.47 UTC
-- WITA: Sabtu, 28 Februari 2026 14.54.00 UTC
+- WITA: Sabtu, 28 Februari 2026 15.35.47 UTC
-- WIT: Sabtu, 28 Februari 2026 15.54.00 UTC
+- WIT: Sabtu, 28 Februari 2026 16.35.47 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: nature
+Kategori: inspirational